Periodic Floer homology and Seiberg-Witten Floer cohomology: Deforming the map and the almost complex structure

 \begin{prop} Fix a pair \((\ff, J)\) with \(\ff\co F \to F\) satisfying (\ref{f-assumption}) and \(J \in \mathcal{J} _{1\ff}\).
 Use the latter to define the chain complex and differential for periodic Floer homology.
 Then there exists an integer \(N_* \geq 1\) such that \(\forall N \geq N_*\), there exists an \(\delta _{N}\in \bbR\) with the following significance:

-Given any \(\delta \in (0, \delta _{N})\) and an \((\delta , N)\)-approximation, \((\ff', J')\), to \((\ff, J)\), there is a canonical isomorphism from the \(\ff\)-version of the periodic Floer chain complex to the \(\ff'\)-version, that intertwines the corresponding differentials.
+Given any \(\delta \in (0, \delta _{N})\) and an \((\delta , N)\)-approximation, \((\ff', J')\), to \((\ff, J)\), the tautological identification of the respective generators induces a canonical isomorphism from the \(\ff\)-version of the periodic Floer chain complex to the \(\ff'\)-version, that intertwines the corresponding differentials.
 In particular, the two versions of periodic Floer homology are canonically isomorphic. \end{prop}

 {\it Remark.} The definition of periodic Floer homology that was given originally in \cite{H1} restricted the pair \((\ff, J)\) to those where \(\ff\) obeys the fifth item of Lemma~\ref{lem: 2.1} and where \(J\) near each \(\gamma \in \Lambda _{N}\) version of \(\bbR \times \gamma \) is constant when written in a suitable coordinate chart.
 This understood, Proposition~\ref{prop: 2.4} can be viewed as the assertion that the periodic Floer homology for any pair \((\ff, J)\) can be computed using a pair of the sort described in \cite{H1}.